mushroomlabs/django-activitypub-toolkit/docs/pages/topics/jsonld_to_django.md

 gets written to context models, which then get serialized to JSON-LD.
 You're responsible for keeping your application models synchronized with the relevant context models.

+The field-based serialization system gives you precise control over how your data appears to different viewers and in different contexts.
+Use embedded serializers to optimize for bandwidth and user experience while maintaining the round-trip guarantee for data integrity.

 This bidirectional flow—JSON-LD to context models to application models, and back again—is where your business logic lives.
 The toolkit